 Life can be testing.
 A few years after marriage my wife had a miscarriage.
 A blood loss-induced depression followed.
 I didn’t know how to deal with an ailment that was taboo.
 I couldn’t confide in family or friends and they remained on the periphery.
 Not much written advice was available.
 Only later did I find others breaking the silence, sharing their experience for guidance.
 We had lost a decade of our lives by then.
-Just like people are grappling for divorce counselling we were lost without marriage and psychological counselling.
+Just like people are grappling with divorce counseling we were lost without marriage and psychological counseling.

 Once the book was published, I was part of the book launch in three cities.
 The discussions at the events encouraged some to break their silence.
 I could feel their anguish as well as the relief of being able to speak out during the question-answer sessions.

-My friend’s anguish made me realise the importance of ‘breaking the silence’.
+My friend’s anguish made me realize the importance of ‘breaking the silence’.
+While people may even be looking for separation counseling, the taboo surrounding the subject may persuade them from not availing it.
 I decided to find books about divorce in the Indian context and present the ones that I feel can be of help to others.

 Untying the fine knots: How to deal with Divorce by Madhuri takes you through how best to deal with your emotions, the ex, children, family, society, courts and legal matters, payments and child custody, negotiations and your very identity.
 It tells you how to convert your separation or divorce into a fresh start to your life.
-(Ed. note: Bonobology has an excerpt that you can read.)
+You can read an excerpt from the book on Bonobology as well.

 Leaving Home with Half a Fridge: A Memoir by Arathi Menon is an account of the author’s journey from the unhappiness of a failed marriage, the subsequent divorce and her evolution as a happy independent person.
 (Read an excerpt from this book on Bonobology.)